 This really is the quickest part.

 It’s time for the total magic that makes Affinity Publisher the choice for creating planners, particularly if you have ADHD and dyslexia as I do.
-With Affinity Publisher, you can import the dates into your planner.
+With Affinity Publisher, you can leverage the Data Merge feature to automate date insertion, transforming a time-consuming task into a swift process.

 This process is similar to the old word processing feature called mail merge.
 In order to import you need to put placeholders for your data like was done in a mail merge.
 And an Excel Spreadsheet holds all the data that is merged with the Publisher file.